portapps/brave-portable/README.md

 * `brave-portable-{ia32,x64}-x.x.x-x.{7z,zip}` : Full portable release of Brave as an archive.
 * `brave-portable-{ia32,x64}.exe` : Only the portable binary (must be renamed `brave-portable.exe`)
 * `BraveSetup-{ia32,x64}-x.x.x.exe` : The original setup from the [official website](https://brave.com/downloads.html).
+* `brave-x.x.x-full.nupkg` : The original NUPKG file extracted from the original setup.

 For a **fresh installation**, install `brave-portable-{ia32,x64}-x.x.x-x-setup.exe` where you want then run `brave-portable.exe`.